arkan/broonie/README.md

 # Telegram Memories Bot

-This Telegram bots automatically downloads all the photos and videos from conversations where the bot has been added to.
+This Telegram bots automatically downloads all the photos and videos in real-time from conversations where the bot has been added to.
 This makes it very convenient to save all the memories from family groups for example.

 ## Usage

-You first need to create a bot on Telegram to retrieve a token.
+You first need to create [a bot on Telegram](https://t.me/botfather) to retrieve a token.
 And then you can run the following command:

 ```
 docker run -e TOKEN="YOUR-TOKEN" -v $(pwd)/my-data:/app/telegram arkan/telegram_memories_bot:0.1.2